ksheumaker/homeassistant-apsystems_ecur/README.md

 Wired or Wireless | ECU-R (SunSpec logo/ECU-ID starting with 2162xxxxxxxx) | Yes
 Wired | ECU-C | Yes

+### Test your connection
+Final step to the prerequisites is testing the connection between HomeAssistant and the ECU.
+You can do this by openening the terminal and using the Netcat command, follow the example below.

 ## Pre-release/Beta program
 If you're having trouble with the integration, consider joining the beta program.
 To do this, select HACS > Integrations > click on APSystems ECU-R > Select the three dots (overflow menu) in the top right corner > Redownload > switch on the "Show beta versions" switch.
 In HA you will now also see notifications when there is a beta release.
 You are always able to roll-back to an official release.
 Please provide us with feedback when using beta releases.